 Reluctantly, she said that she was ready to go back for the abortion.
 Good.
 My job was done.
 Every line was signed and every box was checked.

 I was now, once again, staring this young woman in the face.
 I had left Planned Parenthood.
 I was pro-life.
-I was sorry that I had done that to her., but what do I say now?
+I was sorry for what I had done to her, but what do I say now?
 I panicked and said, “Well, who knows?
 Maybe I will see you around again.”
 Then, I rushed off, feeling ashamed.

 As time progressed, these encounters occurred less often.
 We moved to a different town for my work and I rarely ran into anyone that I recognized from the clinic.
 Even if I did, I had more confidence to deal with it as it arose.
 I was more comfortable than before to tell them who I was and how I knew them.
 I was now quick to apologize for my part in their abortion.
 The more healing I experienced, the easier it became.